-A co-twin design was chosen as it controls for age, common environmental and partial genetic factors shared by co-twins in each experimental group.
-Twins Research Australia (TRA) invited via mail 1881 twin pairs (3762 individuals) from the Melbourne metropolitan area to participate in a larger study on the effect of diet and genes on FAT(10).
-Twins were eligible to participate in the study if they were aged between 18 and 69 years, were able to attend three laboratory sessions in Burwood, Victoria and were willing to alter their diet for a period of 8 weeks.
-Both monozygotic and dizygotic twin pairs were invited to participate.
-Subjects were excluded from recruitment if they had any dairy allergies and intolerances, if they had any illnesses preventing them from eating foods included in the study, or if they were pregnant or lactating.
+A co-twin design was chosen as it controls for age, common environmental, and partial genetic factors shared by co-twins in each experimental group.
+Twins Research Australia (TRA) invited via mail 1881 twin pairs (3762 individuals) from the Melbourne metropolitan area to participate in a larger study on the effect of diet and genes on fatty acid taste (10).
+Twins were eligible to participate in the study if they were aged between 18-69 years, were able to attend three laboratory sessions in Burwood, VIC, and were willing to alter their diet for a period of 8 weeks.
+Both monozygotic (MZ) and dizygotic (DZ) twin pairs were invited to participate.
+Subjects were excluded from recruitment if they had any dairy allergies and intolerances, illnesses preventing them from eating foods included in the study, or if they were pregnant or lactating.
 Due to the nature of the twin study design, if one individual from a twin pair was excluded or withdrawn from the study, their co-twin was also excluded.
-In sixty-six pairs, both twins expressed interest in participating and were then screened for eligibility.
-Forty-six twin pairs (ninety-two individuals) aged between 18 and 68 years were recruited into the larger study; however, only thirteen pairs (twenty-six individuals; ten monozygotic pairs, three dizygotic pairs) consented to the additional testing described in this paper (Fig. 1).
-Co-twins from each pair were randomised into either a low-fat (LF) or an HF diet, where one twin from each pair was allocated to the LF diet and the other twin allocated to the HF diet.
-Prior to recruitment, a block randomised sequence was generated with blocks of size two.
+In 66 pairs, both twins expressed interest in participating, and were then screened for eligibility.
+Forty-six twin pairs (92 individuals) aged between 18-68 years were recruited into the larger study, however only 13 pairs (26 individuals; 10 MZ pairs, 3 DZ pairs) consented to the additional testing described in this paper (Figure 1).
+Co-twins from each pair were randomized into either a low-fat (LF) or HF diet, where one twin from each pair was allocated to the LF diet and the other twin allocated to the HF diet.
+Prior to recruitment, a block randomized sequence was generated with blocks of size two.
 TRA was responsible for recruitment and therefore characteristics of the participants were blinded to the researchers.
-Participants were allocated to the randomised sequence based on their TRA twin number; therefore, allocation of participants to diet group was concealed.
+Participants were allocated to the randomized sequence based on their TRA twin number; therefore, allocation of participants to diet group was concealed.
 Due to the nature of the intervention, blinding of participants was not feasible.